 U.S.A.

-Dear Ms. Evans,
+Dear Ms. Stanford,

 I am writing to you in support of the parole release of John MacKenzie, #76A3447, NYSID 0953346H.
-I am familiar with the facts and circumstances of the crime for which John has now served more than thirty-two years.
+I am familiar with the facts and circumstances of the crime for which John has now served more than forty years.
 Although the tragic loss of life is a serious crime, after careful consideration and review of John’s case and his positive adjustment during his incarceration, I feel that John deserves to be given the opportunity to return to the community.

 I have followed John’s progress through the many years of his incarceration.
 Most specifically, I have reviewed his educational programs and the community-sensitive projects to which he has devoted much of his time and effort.
 John has used his time in prison constructively and effectively.
 He has become a strong advocate of victims’ rights and he believes in helping victims of crime through the painful healing process.
 His many years of research and endeavors in this field came to fruition when he established the first and very successful inmate-run Victims’ Awareness Program in a maximum-security prison.